New GST rates: All you need to know about what happens next, and when | FAQs

 What is the GST rate on goods transport vehicles such as lorries and trucks?
 Motor vehicles designed for the transport of goods, such as lorries and trucks will attract a GST rate of 18%.
 It has been reduced from 28%.

+What will be the new rate for bigger cars?
 Currently mid-size and big cars attract 28% GST and compensation cess ranging from 17-22% with the overall tax incidence ranging from 45-50%.
-What will be the new rate?
 The new GST rate on mid-size and big cars will be 40% with no compensation cess.

 Has GST rate been reduced on bicycles and parts?
 The GST rate has been reduced to 5% on bicycles and its parts from 12%.